campaignmonitor/cmfbsub/README.md

 cp .env.example .env
 ```

 Edit `.env` to include the config settings found on the _Local Dev Campaign Monitor Subscribe_ [admin page](https://developers.facebook.com/apps/195059907238783).
-You might like to reference the config settings for the development app _devcmfbsub_ on Heroku:
+You might like to reference the config settings for the development app _devcmfbsub_ on Heroku (you'll need access to the Heroku app):

 ```
 heroku config --app devcmfbsub